 Companies limited by guarantee must provide the CCM with annual returns,113 audited accounts and an auditor’s report under the CA 1965.
 To ensure compliance with the Act, the Registrar may access the offices of any companies to inspect and make copies of any relevant documentation.114 The Act does not explicitly require notice be given before conducting inspections.115

-Failure to hold an annual general meeting shall incur a fine of RM5,000 and a default fine of RM100 for every day of the continuing offence;116 Failure to submit annual returns shall incur a fine of RM2,000,117 while using a company name in business prior to incorporation shall incur a fine of RM50,000 and/or three years imprisonment.118
+Failure to hold an annual general meeting shall result in a fine of RM5,000 and a default fine of RM100 for every day of the continuing offence;116 Failure to submit annual returns shall result in a fine of RM2,000,117 while using a company name in business prior to incorporation shall result in a fine of RM50,000 and/or three years of imprisonment.124

 This followed complaints from the UMNO-linked NGO Jaringan Melayu Malaysia.
 Its president Azwanddin Hamzah said that SUARAM was registered as a company and not as an NGO, and alleged that SUARAM had collected a revenue of RM 497,137 (approx.$156,101) in 2009 and RM 411,226 (approx. $129,125) in 2010.
 The complaint and the subsequent investigations taken against SUARAM appeared to be fueled by the organization’s role in exposing a corruption scandal concerning the sale of two Scorpene submarines by the French company DCN to the Malaysian government.125